-Signing Indian Treaties With a Mark or Thumbprint
+Native Americans Signing Treaties With a Mark or Thumbprint

 When Indians were asked to sign English-language documents, interpreters were used who could speak English and native Indian languages.
 They interpreted the document for the Indian signers, then the Indian chiefs would make an X, mark or thumbprint, rather than a signature, next to their printed names.

 On notarized documents, the interpreter would sign a sworn statement, at the end of the document, stating that the Indian chiefs understood the document and had signed in the presence of the interpreter.

 When the government established the Bureau of Indian Affairs in 1824, as part of the War Department, some interpreters worked for Indian agencies and were provided housing on reservations, along with the Indian agent.